Full Athlete Development

 Years with the Academy: 2nd year

-Education: BS in Exercise Physiology and MSc in Sports Pedagogy, and PE from Norwegian School of Sports Science.
+Education: BS in Exercise Physiology and MSc in Sports Pedagogy specializing in Cross Country Skiing, PE from Norwegian School of Sports Science.

-Coaching Background: 12 years of coaching, last five full-time, mostly in Kjelsås IL, Oslo, and one year coaching in Iceland.
+Coaching Background: 12 years of coaching, with 5 years full-time, mostly in Kjelsås IL, Oslo, and one year coaching in Iceland.

 Jouni Pitkänen – Development Coach